Pints, Pounds, & Pâté

 While we, as Americans, like to think that our cultural has conquered the world, and it sometimes feels like it has, the Europeans were there first and they have absolutely held their ground in the fashion department.
 European fashion is fundamentally different than American fashion.

-Europeans dress more traditionally, more conservatively, more formally, and frankly, better, than Americans.
-And while there are certain sartorial differences that don't matter, or are outweighed by the practicalities of of being a tourist, I think it is worth discussing a few simple mistakes you can avoid for a more comfortable trip.
+Europeans dress more traditionally, more conservatively, more formally than Americans.
+While there are sartorial differences that don't matter, or are outweighed by the practicalities of of being a tourist, we'll discuss a few simple mistakes you can avoid for a more comfortable trip.

 Ready to avoid some Europe travel fashion pitfalls?